Cordevall/Cordevall.Go/README.md

 # Go_DiscordBot
-All the making of golang discord bots
+The making of golang discord bots